Hampden House: Gothic rebuilding

-It is the north and west ranges of the house that have never received the architectural acclaim they deserve, remodelled circa 1750 to a design by the architect Thomas Iremonger, with battlements and ogee topped windows, they are a form of gothic known as Strawberry Hill.
+It is the north and west ranges of the house that have never received the architectural acclaim they deserve, remodelled circa 1750 to a design by the architect Thomas Iremonger, with battlements and ogee topped windows, they are a form of Gothic Revival known as Strawberry Hill.
 This style predates the so-called invention of Strawberry Hill Gothic at Horace Walpole's house by nearly twenty years.

 The interior of the house was also remodelled at this time, when a suite of magnificent state rooms were created with remarkable rococo ceilings, and superb marble fireplaces.
 One fireplace is of especial note carved by Sir Henry Cheere.
 The 60 ft, panelled, Great Hall with its huge fireplace is the largest room in the house.

-The Hampden and Hobart families
+Hampden and Hobart families

 Also in the grounds is the parish church, containing many memorials to the Hampden family including a monument to John Hampden, the celebrated patriot, who died of wounds received at the Battle of Chalgrove during the English Civil War in 1643 fighting for the Parliamentarians.
 He had earlier achieved fame and notoriety by his refusal to pay the Ship Money tax, introduced by the near bankrupt Charles I. Hampden was prosecuted for refusing to pay the tax on his lands in Buckinghamshire and Oxfordshire.
 He was tried and found guilty, and consequently became a public hero, known as 'The Patriot'.
 The spot where he refused to pay is marked by a monument in the grand avenue at Hampden House, although the exact location of the actual site is in dispute.